click CONTACT Jeff K1NSS

 No surprises.
 The design proposal will give you a good idea how it's going to look and we'll make changes as needed.

-Once you approve the final draft design, remaining work is billed at $40 per hour for finished, QSL printer-ready high resolution digital art files, plus web-resolution files for convenient posting online.
+Once you approve the final draft design, remaining work is billed at $125 for most designs - when completed to your satisfaction - including QSL printer-ready 300dpi high resolution digital art files.

-At no additional charge, you'll also receive an 8.5 x 11" signed print on 11.8mil heavyweight Epson Ultra Premium photo paper printed with genuine Epson inks, as a tangible, decorative keepsake of what we created together.
+At no additional charge, you'll also receive an 8.5 x 11" signed photo print on archival paper as a tangible keepsake of your commissioned design.

-Most designs will be $150, which covers three hours to finish the 300 dpi digital art, delivered via Hightail file service.
+Almost always yes.
+In the rare instance your design would require an unsual amount of work, I would give you an upfront heads up and stick to my estimate, so again, no surprises.
 This also includes the start-up fee and a hand-signed print of your custom QSL design inscribed with our "Dashie" mark, shipped postpaid in a stout, capped, reusable Yazoo brand heavy- duty Kraft mailing tube.
 Always ask for Yazoo, whenever you acquire FB ham radio art.